JustinSchneider/CodePacker/README.md

 All commands can be accessed through the Command Palette (Ctrl+Shift+P / Cmd+Shift+P) under the "Code Packer" category:

 - `Code Packer: Pack Code` - Pack your code according to current configuration
-- `Code Packer: Generate Branch Diff` - Create a diff between two git branches
+- `Code Packer: Generate Branch Diff` - Create a diff between two git branches (experimental)
 - `Code Packer: Configure Settings` - Open the configuration UI

 These commands are also available through buttons in the status bar for quick access.

 ## Known Issues

+- The Git diff feature is experimental and may have issues with certain file types or edge cases
+- Binary files are currently excluded from diffs by default
+- Large files (>1MB) are excluded from diffs by default

-Currently, there are no known issues.
-If you encounter any problems, please report them on our [GitHub issues page](https://github.com/JustinSchneider/CodePacker/issues).
+For other issues or to report a bug, please visit our [GitHub issues page](https://github.com/JustinSchneider/CodePacker/issues).

 ## Release Notes